cindym3/mygrocerylist/README.md

 Steps to run app:
 1. Install modules in Installation instructions, via terminal
-2. In a second terminal, run nodemon to run express server
+2. In a second terminal, in root directory, run nodemonc/app.j s to run express server
 3. In a third terminal, run ./mongod from your MongoDB file path
 4. In a fourth terminal, run ./mongo from your MongoDB file path
 5. open browser to localhost:3001 (see src/app.js for port)